How to Train an Irish Wolfhound

 Socialization

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Irish Wolfhounds have particular requirements based on their large size, moderate shedding level, and genetic predispositions to heart disease and bloat.
+For Irish Wolfhounds, the inputs that matter most are a large frame, a moderate shedding coat, and breed-level risk for heart disease and bloat.

 Obedience Commands